cs2620-pr/fp-tor-replica/engineering_notebook.md

 While our implementation lacks many of the advanced features and security protections of the actual Tor network, it provides a clear demonstration of the architectural and cryptographic foundations that make anonymous communication possible.
 The trade-offs we've made prioritize educational clarity over production-level security, allowing for easier understanding of the underlying concepts.

 The modular design and extensive documentation make this system a valuable educational tool for understanding anonymous communication networks and the practical application of cryptographic principles in distributed systems.

+Overall, our project demonstrates a secure, extensible, and user-friendly Tor-inspired relay chat network.
+Through robust process management, clear UI, and modular architecture, it provides a powerful platform for learning, experimentation, and demonstration of onion routing and secure communication principles.